reshmabidikar/reshmabidikar.github.io/2019/05/java-8-lambda-expressions-explained.md

 You Java 8 introduced a new feature called lambda expressions.
 In this blog post, I will be explaining lambda expressions in detail.

-\[table id=24 /\]

 ## What are lambda expressions

 Lambda expressions are used to define anonymous functions, that is a function without a name.
 Lambda expressions and functional interfaces together help in writing clean code.
 A functional interface is nothing but an interface with a single method.
 In order to understand more about functional interfaces, you can refer to [this](https://learnjava.co.in/what-is-a-functional-interface/) blog post.
 Lambda expressions can be used to implement functional interfaces.

 ## Lambda expression syntax